vaibhavtewani/ETL-pipeline-usin-REST-api-PYTHON-POSTGRES-and-AIRFLOW-/README.md

-# VR_ventures-vinitpayal
-welcome sir a brief on what i'll be doing in the projects given to me regarding the internship. this project of ETL process taught me a whole lot of new thing i was lagging and broke my overconfidence as well . although i tried my best major challenges were :
+what i'll be doing in the projects given to me this project of ETL process taught me a whole lot of new thing i was lagging and broke my overconfidence as well . although i tried my best major challenges were :
 0).pandas could'nt read csv files on vscode and using anaconda prompt would result in ipynb format instead of .py file which is what actually          airflow needs during the execution of dags so have to drop that thing